microchip-pic-avr-examples/avr16eb32-cnano-fsk-mcc/README.md

 # Timer/Counter Type F (TCF) – Frequency-shift Keying (FSK) Modulation and Demodulation with TCF and TCB Using the AVR16EB32 Microcontroller with MCC Melody

-This project showcases a full duplex communication between two AVR16EB32 Curiosity Nano boards through FSK data modulation and demodulation techniques implemented using timer peripherals.
+This project showcases a full duplex communication between two AVR16EB32 Curiosity Nano (CNANO) boards through FSK data modulation and demodulation techniques implemented using timer peripherals.
 A simplified block diagram of the application is featured below, illustrating the peripherals used for each process.

 <br><img src="images/fsk_block_diagram.jpg" width="600">